cesarfigueroa/reel/README.md

 ### Configuration

-Reel takes three arguments, in the form of an object.
+Reel takes two arguments, in the form of an object.

-1. `breakpointWidth: 480`: Sets the maximum width at which autoplay is disabled.
-2. `scrollThreshold: 0.9`: Controls how much a user can scroll past the video before it pauses (this should be a number between 0 and 1).
+1. `scrollThreshold: 0.9`: Controls how much a user can scroll past the video before it pauses (this should be a number between 0 and 1).
-3. `selector: '.hero-video'`: Sets the CSS selector that targets the video.
+2. `selector: '.hero-video'`: Sets the CSS selector that targets the video.